SoongNoonien/plattenalbum/README.md

 ### Translation

 This program is currently available in various languages which can be found in `po/`.
 If you speak one of these or even another language, you can easily translate it by using [poedit](https://poedit.net).
-Just import `po/de.wagnermartin.Plattenalbum.pot` from this repo into `poedit`.
-To test your translation, copy the new `.po` file into the `po` directory of your cloned plattenalbum repo and proceed as described in the [Building](#building) section.
+Just import `po/fr.chartrandphilippe.Vinyle.pot` from this repo into `poedit`.
+To test your translation, copy the new `.po` file into the `po` directory of your cloned vinyle repo and proceed as described in the [Building](#building) section.
 To get your translation merged, just send me an e-mail or create a pull request.